Hundemeier/key2sACN/README.md

 [wiki](https://github.com/Hundemeier/key2sACN/wiki) page.

 This program is written in go and some compiled binaries are available under [releases](https://github.com/Hundemeier/key2sACN/releases).
 Simply download the executable of your choice and execute it.

-It uses a modified version of the [keylogger](https://github.com/MarinX/keylogger) by MarinX and this sACN library: [sACN](https://github.com/Hundemeier/go-sacn).